 Everyone loves to get a card.
 It’s a great way to know that someone is thinking of you.
 On Valentine’s Day 2019, Americans spent nearly one billion dollars worth of greeting cards.
 A thinking of you card is a very special type of card.
 It provides well-wishes in a more formal and intimate manner.
 This can make it hard to know what to write in a thinking of you card.
 Which card should you select?
 How do you write to someone you haven’t seen in a while?
 How should you write to someone who lost a loved one or has a serious illness?
 Answer these questions and you can write touching and sincere cards.
 Here is your quick guide.

 Consider why you are writing your card.
-You may just want to say hello, or you may want to write a meaningful message for a particular occasion.
+You may just want to say hello, or you may want to write a meaningful farewell message for an employee or a coworker.
 When in doubt, go with a blank card.
 Write the recipient’s name on the outside surface, then include your written message inside.
 A white or gray card is fine.
 A blank card can be stark or a little too formal.
 A card with flowers on it adds colorful touches while remaining appropriate.
 You may find cards with the text, “Thinking of you.”
 If you are writing to a loved one, you can send a card that reads, “Sending you a hug” or “Sending you love.”
-If the person you are writing to has a good sense of humor, you can send them a funny card.
-This isn’t the best idea if you haven’t spoken to them in some time.
+If you are writing a farewell card for an employee or coworker, make sure it leans a bit more on the formal side.
 It’s always better to be a little more formal than too informal.

 You should handwrite any card you send.

 You should handwrite any card you send.
 If you have bad handwriting or a hand injury, you can hire a handwritten cards service.
 This can add an authentic touch that typing your card lacks.